We take your privacy extremely seriously. We have never shared your personal data with any other body and we never will.

 The e-newsletter is free and we intend it will always remain so.
 Important financial support comes from sponsorship, and the sponsor is given a short editorial slot in the newsletter to let you know of matters you might find of interest.
 This section of the newsletter is clearly flagged.
 We do not, of course, pass your personal details on to our sponsor.

-We carry out various processing on your personal data where we have a legitimate purpose.
+We carry out a variety of processing on your personal data where we have a legitimate purpose.
 For example, we routinely count how many people have signed up for the newsletter, and assess what type of organisation they belong to.
 Like many or all users of Mailchimp, we are provided with reports which help us to understand the usefulness of the e-newsletter, for example the number of people who have opened it, or the most popular items which were clicked.
 The only report which we receive which provides individual data is one which lists the number of clicks each person has done on links in the newsletter.
 It does not show us what you have clicked on.
-We have made and will make no use of the information in that report, nor , of course, will we pass it on to others.
+We have made and will make no use of the information in that report, nor, of course, will we pass it on to others.

 Everyone who has signed up for our e-newsletters receives the same ones.
 That is, we do not attempt to target you or segment our email list.